smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/R_setup_on_Mac.md

 ### Installing ODBC

-This whole section is no longer necessary.
-Database access is now done using JDBC via the RJDBC package (see issue #35).
-I'm keeping this section for now, for historical reference.
+**Note:** This whole section is no longer necessary.
+Database access is now done using JDBC via the RJDBC package (see [issue #35](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/issues/35)). _Unless_ you’re using SQL Server, which is unlikely on a Mac.
+SQL Server DB access still needs ODBC at present.

+I'm keeping the section here for now, for historical reference.

 The RIF's R scripts connect to the database via ODBC.
 Originally Windows only, it turns out that this technology is now available for Unix-based platforms, including the Mac.